Tokyo Skytree: The New Symbol of Modern Tokyo

 Tokyo Skytree (東京スカイツリー) is a broadcasting and observation tower situated in Sumida ward, Tokyo.

-Standing at 634 meters tall, it is currently the tallest tower in the world and the second tallest structure in the world after the Burj Khalifa in Dubai.
+Standing at a remarkable height of 634 meters, the Tokyo Skytree is currently the tallest tower in the world and the second tallest structure globally, after the Burj Khalifa in Dubai.

 I will show you in this article about this symbolic tower, including its history, how to get there, and interesting spots around the venue.